dayalav/eyefiphp/README.md

 # Eyefi PHP JavaScript Library
 This is a PHP Class based on https://github.com/eyefi/eyefi-js to access the Eyefi´s API

+# NOTE: This is very much "work in progress"...

 # Usage
 ```php
 require_once(dirname(__FILE__) . "/EyeFiClient.php");